From luxury to joie de vivre, Winnipeg offers up culture, history and relaxation all perfect for creating your ultimate 48-hour getaway.

 This summer, we're featuring an amazing collection of road trips that will help you explore every corner of Manitoba.
 Of course, no visit to the province is complete without exploring its capital city, Winnipeg, located on Treaty 1 territory.
 Once you've checked out our one day itinerary, tack on another day with these additional suggestions.

 Musée Saint Boniface Museum is in the oldest building in Manitoba.
 Built more than 170 years ago, the building was originally a Grey Nuns Convent and was used as a hospital, orphanage and school.
-Now, it is full of Francophone history and art, including a permanent exhibit on Louis Riel which houses artifacts of great importance that belonged to Riel or were closely linked or inspired by his life.
+Now, it is full of Francophone history and art, including a permanent exhibit on Louis Riel, the founder of Manitoba.
 On your way out, stop on the lawn to admire the bronze bust of the Métis leader, sculpted by Franco-Manitoban artist Réal Bérard in 1989.

 The Saint Boniface Cathedral is an architectural gem in the heart of the neighbourhood, less than a block from the museum.
 The current church was built in 1971 after a devastating fire burned the majority of the previous church.
 The old facade from 1894 still stands tall in front of the modern building.
 The combination of new and old is unique architecturally and makes for a stunning photograph.
 Louis Riel's tombstone sits neatly at the northern edge of the cemetery in front of the Cathedral, where a plaque informs visitors about his life and legacy.